sharmachait/javaAndSpring/Spring/12 Spring data JPA-hibernate.md

+# hibernate required a no args constructor to work properly with entities

 JDBC still requires alot of boiler plate like with row mapper and  and passing all the parameters into the query and making prepared statements

 Spring data JPA is just specification (interface) hibernate is the implementation